 - My grandchildren are being abused and neglected.
 Is there anything I can do to stop this?

-Areas of custody that are affected by these sweeping changes include relocation, grandparent standing, procedures for dealing with criminal convictions and charges, parenting plans, guardian ad litems, child custody presumptions, and others.
-It is important to know these laws so that you can successfully navigate your child custody situation in and out of Court.
+Areas of custody that are affected by these sweeping changes include relocation, grandparent standing, procedures for dealing with criminal convictions and charges, parenting plans, guardian ad litems, child custody presumptions and others.
+It is important to know these laws so you can successfully navigate your child custody situation in and out of court.